Practical information for your semester in L'Aquila

 Bars, restaurants, pubs & clubs, discos

 Before the 2009 earthquake most people and students used to gather at the many cafes and bars in L'Aquila city centre.
-Now, while most buildings there are still to be reconstructed and great part of the area is not yet accessible to people, a bunch of bars have proudly reopened their doors.
+Now, while several buildings there are still to be reconstructed and part of the area is not yet accessible to people, dozens of bars and clubs have proudly reopened their doors.
 You will find lots of students hanging out mostly on Thursday nights (typically, university night) and Saturday nights.
 Just ask the taxi/bus driver to drop you at "Fontana Luminosa" (the big fountain near the castle) and walk into the main road "Corso Federico II".
-You'll see that most people gather in that small square or head right into via Garibaldi.
+You'll see that most people gather in a small square a few steps ahead near "via Garibaldi".

 Aquilasmus is a student association, part of ESN (Erasmus Student Network).
 Aquilasmus offers several services to Erasmus students, like organizing parties, trips, international dinners, cineforums and more.
-Take a look at their website and join their Facebook group to get to know other international students and be involved in their activities.
+Take a look at their website, join their Facebook group and check out their Instagram page to get to know other international students and be involved in their activities.

 Being L'Aquila ideally located in central Italy, you'll have lots of opportunities to visit Italy's top destinations: Rome, Naples, Pompei, Sicily, Florence, Venice, Verona, Milan, Turin, to mention just a few.
 The easiest and most convenient way to reach any of these destinations is from the bus/train stations in Rome, where you can get to by TUA/ARPA coach or Flixbus from L'Aquila (either from the bus station "Collemaggio" or from the Hotel Amiternum).
 Some destinations (Bologna, Venice, Verona to the North or the whole beautiful Apulia region in Southern Italy - most notably the Salento Peninsula) are more easily accessible from Pescara train station, where you can get to by TUA/ARPA coach from L'Aquila bus station or even by train (you'll have to change trains in Sulmona).
 Recently, most popular Italian cities have also been connected to L'Aquila by direct coaches (Flixbus).